yyunon/thuisscraper/README.md

 # A scraper for thuisbezorgd

-In this repository, we have a application to scrape https://www.thuisbezorgd.nl/.
+In this repository, we have a application to scrape https://www.thuisbezorgd.nl/ and get restaurants in Amsterdam.
 Then, we serve several different analytics endpoints to run example queries on the scraped data.

 The project uses poetry as a package manager.
 There exists a Dockerfile to run the applications